Rebellion Losses Bill: Baldwin–Lafontaine government

-Royal Assent

-Despite the Tories' opposition, the bill was passed by the Reform-dominated legislature and submitted to Lord Elgin for assent.
-Some of the outraged English-Canadians demanded that the governor refuse assent.
-Lord Elgin had his own serious misgivings about the bill—making many Tory supporters confident that the governor would reject the bill—but nonetheless gave royal assent to the bill on April 25, 1849.
+Once the bill was passed by both houses of the Parliament, the Lafontaine–Baldwin ministry submitted it to Lord Elgin for assent.
+Some outraged English-Canadians demanded the governor refuse assent.
+Lord Elgin had his own misgivings about the bill, making many Tory supporters confident that the governor would reject the bill.
+Elgin nonetheless gave royal assent to the bill on April 25, 1849.

 Montreal's English population was incensed.
-Elgin's carriage was pelted with stones and rotten eggs, and by the evening a riot had developed which would last for two days and involve thousands of people.
+Elgin's carriage was pelted with stones and rotten eggs, and by the evening a riot had developed which lasted for two days and involved thousands of people.
 By the time the rioting had ended, mobs had caused thousands of dollars in damage and razed the Montreal Parliament building.
-Despite the violent opposition, Lord Elgin's actions were supported by a majority of Canadians and by the Liberal government in London.
+Despite the violent opposition, Lord Elgin's grant of assent established the principle of responsible government in the Province of Canada.

-The controversy around the bill also contributed to the rise of an American annexationist movement, who published the Montreal Annexation Manifesto on October 11, 1849.